python/mypy/docs/source/runtime_troubles.rst

 of ``Literal``, ``Protocol``, ``TypedDict`` with Python 3.6.

-The easiest way to do this is to install and use the ``typing_extensions`` package for the relevant imports, for example:
+The easiest way to do this is to install and use the ``typing_extensions`` package from PyPI for the relevant imports, for example:

 .. code-block:: python